PDielec.UnitCell¶

 The atomic numbers

-Returns a list of atoms that form bonded angles for the unit cell
+Return a list of atoms that form bonded angles for the unit cell.

 It also returns a list of the angles in degrees